wajdiJomaa/typingSpeed/README.md

-# typingSpeed
+# typingSpeed/flask-project

 This is my final project for cs50 introduction to computer science a typing speed website with python-flask for backend.

 The website has 6 routes or pages :

-1. A register route, where you can register for a new account by applying a form(username/passorwd), it uses js regex to do some checks.
+1. A register route, where you can register for a new account by applying a form(username/password), your info should pass some js regex checks.

     ![Screenshot from 2021-10-23 00-21-18](https://user-images.githubusercontent.com/84613279/138524327-bb3bc971-8f53-4790-b599-4670b69fd53d.png)